How to Use The Column Element

 Changing the Number of Columns of the Column Element

-You can change the amount of columns that are present in your Column element.
+You can change the number of columns that are present in your Column element.
 This currently has a max. of 6 columns.

 Styling the Column Element